nesanton/ansible_tower_gitops/example_repositories/job-templates/my_job_template/README.md

 2. controller_configs.yml

-This file describes all the objects that need to exist in AWX/AAP in order for this repo to become an Inventory there.
+This file describes all the objects that need to exist in AWX/AAP in order for this repo to become a Job Template there.

 To get help with assets' parameters look at the examples in [redhat_cop.controller_configuration/playbooks/configs](https://github.com/redhat-cop/tower_configuration/tree/fd30b907d86ce6723c362705fe512b42f3226aa7/playbooks/configs)